Ubiquinone-dot/the-tensor-collective/site/content/posts/hallucination/hallucination.md

 ...
 ```

+You can also make the case that for many tasks, such as creative writing or experiment design, it is necessary to be able to make leaps of judgement and only then further refine the structure of validity of the novel ideas.
+You could propose a certain 'creative-critic' framework of agents.
+A high-temperature LLM with an added propensity to hallucinate creative ideas, whose ideas would be criticised and built upon by a lower-tempeature hallucination-aware model.

+## Conclusion
-The language models we use today are perhaps increasingly considered better than an analogous google search, where we understand the result is not necessarily the truth but have been swayed to it's reliability with time.
+The language models we use today are perhaps increasingly considered better than an analogous google search.
+We understand the result is not necessarily the truth but have been swayed to it's reliability with time.
 It's astonishing, the level of computer cognition we have access to.
 The lack of understanding and control we have over the cognitive behaviour of large language models reflects a general unease within the machine learning community; models are easy to train but hard to interpret, making models difficult to deploy.
 Efforts for interpretability in machine learning is an article for itself, but here we've touched upon how the scale of the complexity of the issue of hallucinations is complex to solve.
 Hallucinations serve as the inflection point for AGI, the point where statistical pattern matching becomes exact, robust semantic reasoning.